joshsj/final-year-project/docs/Project Specification.md

   and identity
 - Extend the application's ease-of-use with small, additional features based on user research
-- Implement method(s) for customers to integrate the service with their own systems

 ## Project Deliverables

-The project will be composed of two systems: a RESTful API for the backend; and a PWA-enhanced website for configuration, management, and checking-in.
+The project will be composed of two systems: a RESTful API for the backend; and a website for configuration, management, and checking-in.

 Developing the RESTful API will be achieved using .NET Core, as it was the main technology with which I worked on